Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 When should you contact the FOS?

 • After Eight Weeks: If you haven’t received a response within the eight-week timeline of submitting your complaint, you can escalate it to the FOS.
+However, this time frame is currently on a pause as advised by the FCA.

 • Unsatisfactory Response: If you think Close Brothers resolution is not satisfactory to you, such as when they reject your claim or offer a low settlement, the FOS can step in to mediate and determine a fair outcome.